 The license plate for Buck's truck is a Texas plate that reads PSY WGN.
 When the movie is shown on network television, and the name of the truck is edited to "Party Wagon", the license plate remains the same.

-Sofie Fatale's cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should old acquaintance be forgot".
-However, the tune is also a popular tradition in Japan where it is known as "Hotaru no Hikari".
-This version contains totally different lyrics and is commonly associated with graduation ceremonies.
+Sofie Fatale's cell phone ring is "Auld Lang Syne", specifically the tune for the line, "Should auld acquaintance be forgot".
+However, the tune is also a popular tradition in Japan, where it is known as "Hotaru no Hikari".
+This version contains completely different lyrics, and is commonly associated with graduation ceremonies.

 Daryl Hannah's character is called "Elle Driver."
 The production team for the documentary Full Tilt Boogie (1997), a documentary about the production of From Dusk Till Dawn (1996) (which starred Quentin Tarantino), is also called " L. Driver Productions".

 In the original script, Johnny Mo was called Mr. Barrel.
-He had a Kato mask on a stick, like someone from a 17th Century costume ball.
+He had a Kato mask on a stick, like someone from a seventeenth century costume ball.
 Mr. Barrel didn't like the rubber bands on the typical Kato masks because they 'fucked up his hair'.
 The Bride convinces him not to fight her, and he walks away, leaving O-Ren with no bodyguards.

 During the scene when O-Ren Ishii celebrates her ascension to the head of the Tokyo Yakuza, she is wearing a black kimono.
 It is a kurotomesode with long sleeves (dangling near the floor).
 The kurotomesode is the most formal kimono, is for married women only, and would only be made with short sleeves.